-The 2019-2020 IFSA Junior North American Series includes 14 Junior National Series stops.
+The 2023 IFSA Junior North American Series aims to host 15 Junior National Series stops.
 The event schedule is typically announced in September each year.
-To view events, navigate to www.freeskiers.org and find the 'Events' menu item, then select '2020 IFSA Junior Events Schedule'.
+To view events, navigate to www.freeskiers.org and find the 'Events' menu item, then select 'IFSA Junior Events Schedule'.
 The IFSA event pages will contain current information provided to the IFSA by the event organizer.
 If you have an event-specific question, contact information for the event organizer will be included on the event webpage.
 Please do not contact the IFSA for event-specific or scheduling questions - reach out to the listed event organizer.